 My name is Erin and I write a travel blog focused mainly on Argentina where I’ve lived for more than ten years.
 I came to Buenos Aires on vacation in 2009 and fell in love with the city, quickly making the decision to relocate here.
 Just a month later, I had uprooted my life and was settling into Buenos Aires.
 Four months later, I fell in love with a local, consequentially putting down roots.
 I’ve been here ever since.

 I’m originally from a small town in Texas, but after graduating from university I immediately moved abroad.
 Before finally landing in Buenos Aires, I completed a post-graduate degree in Spain and worked at a hotel in the US Virgin Islands.
 Travel and ex-pat life are my passion.

 In the past ten years, I’ve made it my mission to explore every nook and cranny of the city.
 I love the vibrant life here.
-There is always something to do from live music to the theater, amazing restaurants, some of the world’s best wine available on a shoestring budget (a huge benefit, I’d say!), and some the most beautiful natural landscapes a short flight away in every direction.
+There is always something to do from live music to the theater, amazing restaurants, some of the world’s best wine available on a shoestring budget (a huge benefit, I’d say!), and some of the most beautiful natural landscapes on a short flight away in every direction.